les-tontons-crafters/xtrem-tdd/content/Flavours/mutation-testing.md

 We can run Mutation Testing in Java using the Pitest plugin.

-The following example illustrates usage of Pitest with Gradle and JUnit5.
+The following example illustrates usage of Pitest with Gradle/Maven and JUnit5.

-Pitest is registered within build.gradle (versions shown are the current versions as at time of writing):
+Versions shown are the current versions as at time of writing.

+### Gradle
+Pitest is registered within `build.gradle`:

 ```groovy
 plugins {